The Ultimate Guide to: The Quilter Nations Series

 Star Player: Harry Wilson – The young backrower is a huge asset for Australia, and he’s well-known for his versatility and ability to play multiple positions in the back row.

-Where to Watch the Autumn Internationals
+Where to Watch the Quilter Nations Series

 Allianz Stadium (London, England)